Metaswitch/clearwater-readthedocs/docs/Clearwater_Configuration_Options_Reference.md

 ## Local Settings

 This section describes settings that are specific to a single node and are not applicable to any other nodes in the deployment.
-They are entered early on in the node's life and cannot be changed.
+They are entered early on in the node's life and are not normally changed.

 * `local_ip` - this should be set to an IP address which is configured on an interface on this system, and can communicate on an internal network with other Clearwater nodes and IMS core components like the HSS.
 * `public_ip` - this should be set to an IP address accessible to external clients (SIP UEs for Bono, web browsers for Ellis).
 It does not need to be configured on a local interface on the system - for example, in a cloud environment which puts instances behind a NAT.